erskingardner/nostr-how/src/pages/contribute.md

 ## In general

 This is an open source project run by volunteers.
-[The code](https://github.com/erskingardner/nostr-how) is publicly hosted on Github, we encourage anyone and everyone to clone the repo, make changes, and submit pull requests.
+[The code](https://github.com/erskingardner/nostr-how) is publicly hosted on GitHub, we encourage anyone and everyone to clone the repo, make changes, and submit pull requests.

 If you're not technical, don't worry.
 There are other ways that you can contirbute, like translating, writing content, or just reporting typos.

 ## Send us feedback

-If you find typos or information that is incorrect on Nostr.how, please let us know by creating an [issue on our Github repo](https://github.com/nostr-how/nostr-how/issues).
+If you find typos or information that is incorrect on Nostr.how, please let us know by creating an [issue on our GitHub repo](https://github.com/nostr-how/nostr-how/issues).

 Additionally, if you have ideas for content that we should write, please create issues with your suggestions. 🙌🏼

 ## Write content

-If you're a writer and want to contribute, please don't hesitate to reach out (again, [via an issue in the Github repo](https://github.com/nostr-how/nostr-how/issues)).
+If you're a writer and want to contribute, please don't hesitate to reach out (again, [via an issue in the GitHub repo](https://github.com/nostr-how/nostr-how/issues)).
 We can help you get set up in whatever way makes sense based on your technical level.

 ## Translate content into other languages